tuananohut/pydew_valley/README.md

 - Cut trees do not regrow, and you cannot plant new trees.
 If you pick apples, they will grow again the next day.

 - You can't step on plants when they grow a bit.
 Sometimes, this can be quite frustrating.

+- If you don't water the plants, they won't grow.
+They won't rot either.